-The European Council identifies the Union's strategic interests, determines the objectives of and defines general guidelines for EU Common Foreign and Security Policy (CFSP).
+The European Council identifies the Union's strategic interests, determines the objectives of and defines general guidelines for the EU's Common Foreign and Security Policy (CFSP).
 Thus, the European Council prepares the ground for policy developments in CFSP by adopting general and strategic lines.
 It does so by adopting decisions taken by consensus.

 The European Council issues two types of policy documents.
-European Council Decisions, which are the common positions adopted at European Council meetings; and European Council Conclusions, which are statements of intent that are adopted at European Council meetings.
+European Council Decisions, which are the common positions and European Council Conclusions, which are statements of intent.
+Both are are adopted at European Council meetings.

-Putting conflict prevention and peacebuilding on the agenda of European Council meetings.
-Influence European Council Decisions and Conclusions
+- 1) Putting conflict prevention and peacebuilding on the agenda of European Council meetings; - 2) Influencing European Council Decisions and Conclusions.